-PreReq: "C" or better in Eng 21 or "C" or better in Eng 22 or placement in Eng 100 or placement in Eng 102

-CoReq: Bot 101
+PreReq: "C" or better in Eng 21 or "C" or better in ESL 21 or "C" or better in Eng 22 or placement in Eng 100 or placement in Eng 102 CoReq: Bot 101

 This is a field-based introductory lab course in plant biology.
 Topics include plant classification, environments and related plant evolution in Hawai'i, scientific methodology, and plant identification.
 (3 lab hrs.)